elastic/elasticsearch-net-example/README.md

 * [Tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) an analysis chain can have only 1 tokenizer, which cuts the provided string up in to terms.
 * [Token filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) operate on each individual token and unlike the name might imply, these `filter`s are not just able to remove terms but also replace or inject even more terms.

 Let's set up some analysis chains when we create the index.
-The following is specified as part of the call to `.Settings()` within the `CreateIndex()` method:
+The following is specified as part of the call to `.Settings()` within the `Indices.Create()` method:

 ```csharp
 .Analysis(analysis => analysis